vikramaH/links/pyAnsys.md

 Instead of clicking through interfaces to set up boundary conditions, mesh controls, and solve settings, you can write clear, readable Python scripts.
 Want to simulate a bolt tightening with different torque values?
 Write a loop.
 Want to generate hundreds of mesh variations?
 Automate it.
 Want to post-process simulation results and instantly build plots and dashboards?
 Python’s data tools like NumPy, Pandas, and Matplotlib are readily available.

 The shift from GUI to script isn’t just about convenience but about power.
 With scripting, you can create workflows that are version-controlled, shareable, repeatable, and integrated with the rest of your engineering stack.

+**The Latest and Most Useful Trend: Python Frontends** The clear trend, and the most useful one, is the adoption of Python as the primary scripting and automation interface (frontend) for complex engineering and scientific software.